Michael Avenatti Charged With Wire And Bank Fraud

 — Reuters Top News (@Reuters) March 25, 2019

-Donald Trump, Jr. then said that “karma was a b**ch.”
+Donald Trump Jr. then said that “karma was a b**ch.”

-CNN reported that the Manhattan US Attorney’s office revealed that a press conference would be forthcoming to discuss the charges against Avenatti.
+CNN reported that the Manhattan U.S. Attorney’s office revealed that a press conference would be forthcoming to discuss the charges against Avenatti.

-CNBC revealed that Avenatti is also being charged in a separate federal case in Los Angeles where he was accused of embezzlement “in order to pay his own expense and debts.”
+CNBC revealed that Avenatti is also being charged in a separate federal case in Los Angeles, where he stands accused of embezzlement “in order to pay his own expense and debts.”
 Avenatti famously represented Stormy Daniels in her case against Donald Trump.
-POLITICO reported that the lawyer’s office terminated their relationship on February 19.
+Politico reported that the lawyer’s office terminated their relationship on February 19.

 Below please find a further statement from my clients Alice and Angelo Clary in response to the R. Kelly interview. pic.twitter.com/eg9R7dt0l1